suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ~~~

+{{bootstrapping}} provides one of the applications of namespace subscription
+for MLS KeyPackage distribution.

 # MLS and MOQ

 This specification defines procedures for participants engaging in MLS
 key exchange to happen over MOQT protocol, thus enabling following 2 goals:

-1. Use MOQT as delivery transport for MLS protocol meesages.
+1. Use MOQT as delivery transport for MLS protocol messages.

-2. Allow MOTQ endpoints (producers/consumers) to use MLS as secure
+2. Allow MOQT endpoints (producers/consumers) to use MLS as secure
-key exchange protocol for end to end secure commnunications across
+key exchange protocol for end to end secure communications across
 range of use-cases.